upmaru/terraform-aws-instellar/README.md

 ## How to Use

-Create a terraform script with the following:
+Create a terraform script `main.tf` with the following:

 ```hcl
 variable "aws_access_key" {}